tAndreani/RNAseQTL/README.md

 RNAseQTL
 ==================

-A collection of scripts to map eQTL with RNAseq Data and Annotated Variants.
+Collection of scripts to map eQTL with RNAseq Data and Annotated Variants.

 SUMMARY